 As for the driving experience, reviews have noted that it has more than enough power thanks to an efficient 1.8-liter engine that makes a beefy 141 horsepower.
 Perhaps more importantly, the handling offers a nice combination of taught suspension and weighted steering.
 Thanks to an impressive 28/34 MPG, the HR-V also compares very favorably to any vehicle in its class while also outperforming competitors like the Chevy Trax and Jeep Renegade.

 With standard features like vehicle stability assist and multi-angle rearview cameras, the 2017 HR-V also scores high marks when it comes to safety.
 It’s really a crucial new addition to Honda’s already lauded SUV roster.
 (And the newest 2018 HR-V is just about ready to make its way onto our showroom floor!)

 Test Drive a Honda Crossover in Miami, FL

 You can read about these Honda SUV differences till you’re blue in the face, but nothing beats taking a test drive in each.
-Head into any of our Fort Lauderdale or Miami Honda dealerships to sit behind the wheel of the CR-V, Pilot, or HR-V!
+Head into any of our Honda dealerships located in South Florida to sit behind the wheel of the CR-V, Pilot, or HR-V!
 You’ll be floored by everything they offer—guaranteed.

 Click here to find your nearest South Florida Honda Dealers location.
 When you’re ready to take a test drive, just stop in and let your salesperson know you’d like a great Honda deal on any of these world-class SUVs.
 Enjoy.